Spouse: Minimum age

 There is often a minimum legal marriageable age.
 The United Nations Population Fund stated the following:

 "In 2010, 158 countries reported that 18 years was the minimum legal age for marriage for women without parental consent or approval by a pertinent authority.
 However, in 146 countries, state or customary law allows girls younger than 18 to marry with the consent of parents or other authorities; in 52 countries, girls under age 15 can marry with parental consent.
 In contrast, 18 is the legal age for marriage without consent among males in 180 countries.
 Additionally, in 105 countries, boys can marry with the consent of a parent or a pertinent authority, and in 23 countries, boys under age 15 can marry with parental consent."

-Procreation
+Children

 In Western countries, spouses sometimes choose not to have children.
-In some parts of the world, there is greater expectations that heterosexual couples will procreate, such is the case in northern Ghana.
-For example, the payment of the bride signifies a woman's requirement to bear children, and women using birth control are at risks of threats and coercion.
+In some parts of the world, there are greater expectations that heterosexual couples will procreate, as is the case in northern Ghana.
+For example, the payment of the bride signifies a woman's requirement to bear children, and women using birth control are at risk of threats and coercion.

-Selection
+Selection of a spouse

-There are many ways in which a spouse is chosen, which vary across the world, and include love marriage, arranged marriage, and forced marriage.
-The latter is in some jurisdictions a void marriage or a voidable marriage.
+There are many ways in which a spouse is chosen, which vary across the world and include love marriage, arranged marriage, and forced marriage.
+The latter is, in some jurisdictions, a void marriage or a voidable marriage.
 Forcing someone to marry is also a criminal offense in some countries.